-The Galapagos islands find themselves on every traveler’s bucket list for all the good reasons.
-This volcanic archipelago comprises 19 islands and many small islets situated 1000 miles out into the Pacific.
+The Galapagos Islands find themselves on every traveler’s bucket list for all the right reasons.
+This volcanic archipelago comprises 19 islands and many small islets situated 1,000 miles out into the Pacific.

-These isolated islands of Galapagos served as an inspiration for the Theory of Evolution by Charles Darwin.
-Indeed, there is something spectacular and mesmerizing about Galapagos Islands that cannot be compared to any other destination.
+These isolated islands in the Galapagos served as inspiration for the Theory of Evolution by Charles Darwin.
+The Galapagos Islands possess a truly spectacular and mesmerising quality that sets them apart from any other destination.

-Galapagos Islands are a UNESCO world heritage center where you have the opportunity to explore its protected lands and waters.
-What makes the destination special is that the wildlife species in these islands cannot be found anywhere else in the world.
+The Galapagos Islands are a UNESCO world heritage site where you have the opportunity to explore their protected lands and waters.
+What makes the destination special is that the wildlife species on these islands cannot be found anywhere else in the world.

 Furthermore, the unbeatable rich biodiversity, scenic landscapes, and interesting natural history make this isolated archipelago an exclusive destination to visit.